 Exotic traditional food, dhido is prepared by cooking millet flour, wheat flour, buckwheat flour, or maize flour traditionally.
 It is a healthy dish made by adding flour to hot water.

 It is cooked by stirring the batter with a cooking spatula until it gets a consistent texture.
 Steaming hot dhido is served with cool liquid.
 Add ghee to enhance the taste.

 Enjoy the dish by dipping it in meat soup, milk, lentil soup, or gundruk.
 You can eat it for lunch or dinner.

 If you’re fond of meat items, then this dish will definitely win your heart.
 Sadheko sukuti tastes great, but this tangy, spicy, and smoky meat dish takes your experience to a whole new level.

 The dried meat mixed with little spices and raw onions, chillis, and garlic is served as a starter or side dish in restaurants.
 It can be prepared in multiple ways.

-It is served with beaten rice, pickles, and freshly chopped carrots, radish, and cucumber.
+It is served with beaten rice, pickles, freshly chopped carrots, radish, and cucumber.

 13) Gundruk ko achar

-An extraordinary nepali item, gundruk ko achar, have a bit different smell and taste.
+An extraordinary Nepali item, gundruk ko achar, has a bit different smell and taste.
 Newbies might take some time to accommodate the taste of gundruk ko achar.
 Gundruk is a fermented leafy green vegetable prepared from mustard leaves, radish leaves, and cauliflower leaves.

 It is an appetizer served as a side dish.
 You will barely find this dish outside Nepal.
 No wonder Nepali calls it their national dish and they make it finger-licking good.
 When you order Dal-Bhat or Thakali khana, make sure you ask for gundruk ko achar.
 The combination will be great.